FolkComputer/folk/README.md

 # [Folk](https://folk.computer)

-[Folk](https://folk.computer) is a physical computing system: reactive database, programming environment, projection mapping system.
+[Folk](https://folk.computer) is a physical computing system: reactive database, programming environment, projection mapping.
 Instead of a phone/laptop/touchscreen/mouse/keyboard, your computational objects are physical objects in the real world, and you can program them inside the system itself.
 Folk is [written in a mix of C and